National Honesty Day

 A Lot Of People Lie Regularly

-According to a scientific study published in the Journal of Basic and Applied Social Psychology, approximately 60% of people lie at least one time during a typical 10-minute conversation.
-The lies are told to either make the person look competent in what they’re talking about or because they’re trying to make themselves appear more likable.
+According to a scientific study published in the Journal of Basic and Applied Social Psychology, approximately 60% of people lie at least once during a typical 10-minute conversation.
+The lies are told either to make the person look competent in what they’re discussing or because they’re trying to make themselves appear more likable.

 Humans Are Bad At Lie Detection